open-feature/playground/README.md

 1. Copy the production environment key found under `App settings` > `Environments`
 1. Open the `.env` file and make the value of `CLOUDBEES_APP_KEY` the key copied above

 Now that everything is configured, you should be able to [start the demo](#how-to-run-the-demo).
 Once it's started, select `cloudbees` from the provider list located at the bottom right of your screen.
 You should now be able to control the demo app via CloudBees!
+Note that for "UI" flags (`hex-color`, `new-welcome-message`) you have to select `Platform: Browser` in the platform dropdown when modifying flag values.
 </details>

 ### Split